HaizeaRL/SYNTHETIC_DATA_EVALUATOR/README.md

 ## Overview

-Synthetic data is becoming increasingly important due to the numerous benefits it offers, particularly in terms of privacy protection and data sharing.
-By generating artificial copies of real data that retain the original dataset statistical properties, organizations can securely share sensitive information without risking exposure.
+Data privacy is crucial, especially when information needs to be shared.
+To protect sensitive data, it must be anonymized.
+Traditionally, this task was performed using `legacy anonymization techniques`.
+However, with the evolution of new technologies and the rise of Big Data, these methods have been replaced by more complex technologies, with `synthetic data generation` using machine learning becoming the most prevalent approach.

+Today, synthetic data creation can be carried out in two primary ways: by utilizing an open-source library known as the `Synthetic Data Vault (SDV)` or by using online platforms such as `Mostly.AI`.

-This project utilizes the `UCI machine learning repository` dataset to analyze synthetic data generation, focusing on creating synthetic versions of the dataset using two distinct methods:
+This project utilizes the `UCI Machine Learning Repository` dataset to analyze synthetic data generation, focusing on creating synthetic versions of the dataset using these two distinct methods:

 1. **Mostly.AI Platform**: A widely recognized tool for synthetic data generation.
 2. **Synthetic Data Vault (SDV)**: An open-source library popular for creating and assessing synthetic datasets.

 ## Key Features